entropia/tip-toi-reveng/README.md

 Use the tool `tttool` to investigate the gme files and build new ones.
 It supports various subcommands:

+    GME creation commands:
+    assemble                 creates a gme file from the given source

+    OID code creation commands:

+    oid-table                creates a PDF file with all codes in the yaml file oid-codes                creates PNG files for every OID in the yaml file. oid-code                 creates PNG files for each given code(s)

+    GME analysis commands:
-    ./tttool info      -- Print general information about a GME file ./tttool media     -- dumps all audio samples ./tttool scripts   -- prints the decoded scripts for each OID ./tttool script    -- prints the decoded scripts for a specific OID ./tttool binaries  -- dumps all binaries
+    info                     Print general information about a GME file export                   dumps the file in the human-readable yaml format scripts                  prints the decoded scripts for each OID script                   prints the decoded scripts for a specific OID games                    prints the decoded games
-    ./tttool games     -- prints the decoded games ./tttool lint      -- checks for errors in the file or in this program ./tttool segments  -- lists all known parts of the file, with description.
-    ./tttool segment   -- prints the decoded scripts for a specific OID ./tttool holes     -- lists all unknown parts of the file.
+    lint                     checks for errors in the file or in this program segments                 lists all known parts of the file, with description. segment                  prints the decoded scripts for a specific OID explain                  print a hexdump of a GME file with descriptions holes                    lists all unknown parts of the file. rewrite                  parses the file and reads it again (for debugging)

-    ./tttool explain   -- print a hexdump of a GME file with descriptions ./tttool play      -- interactively play a GME file ./tttool rewrite   -- parses the file and reads it again (for debugging) ./tttool export    -- dumps the file in the human-readable yaml format ./tttool assemble  -- creates a gme file from the given source ./tttool oid-table -- creates a PDF file with all codes in the yaml file ./tttool oid-codes -- creates PNG files for every OID in the yaml file.
-    ./tttool oid-code  -- creates PNG files for each given code(s)
+    GME extraction commands:
+    media                    dumps all audio samples
+    binaries                 dumps all binaries

+    Simulation commands:
+    play                     interactively play a GME file

 Run